148th Infantry Regiment (United States): 1917 and World War I

+Reconstitution and Stateside Missions 1921-1939

+The 148th Infantry was reconstituted in the National Guard in 1921, assigned to the 37th Division, and allotted to the state of Ohio.
+It was reorganized 1 July 1921 by redesignation of the 2nd Infantry, Ohio National Guard (organized 1919–21; headquarters organized 23 March 1921 and federally recognized at Toledo, Ohio) as the 148th Infantry.
+During a F4 tornado in 1924, the 148th Infantry was dispatched to Lorain, OH and Sandusky, OH within nine hours to help with rescue work, caring for the injured, guarding property and protecting against vandalism.
+The regimental headquarters relocated successively as follows: to Canton, Ohio, in 1926; to Toledo, in January 1929, to Columbus, Ohio, 1 December 1937.
+The regiment, or elements thereof, called up to perform the following state duties: riot control during a coal miners’ strike at Cadiz, Ohio, 20 July–17 August 1932; riot control during a workers’ strike at the Auto-Lite plant at Toledo, 23 May–2 June 1934; flood relief along the Ohio River, January–March 1937; riot control during a workers’ strike at the Mahoning Valley steel plants, 22 June–15 July 1937.
+Conducted annual summer training most years at Camp Perry, Ohio, 1921–39.

+World War II

 15 October 1940 found the 148th Infantry, as part of the 37th Division, back in active federal service and training in the deep South at Camp Shelby.
 Shortly after its arrival at its training station, the 148th received a large number of selective service personnel and started a long training program designed to make it one of the finest fighting units in the U.S. Army.
 After 16 months of rigorous training, the unit moved to Indiantown Gap and finished off its pre-embarkation training designed for European service.
 With the Japanese sweeping to seemingly easy victories against undermanned Pacific defenses, the 37th was rushed to the Islands to set up a series of island defenses designed to stop the advances and island hopping of the Japanese.
 The 148th landed at Suva, Fiji Islands, in early June 1942 and immediately set up a long coastal defense on the western part of Viti Levu.
 This program, coupled with vigorous jungle training, fitted the 148th for its baptism of fire on New Georgia.
 July 1943 found the 148th under command of Col. Stuart A. Baxter fighting the best Japanese had to offer in the battle for Munda airstrip.
 It took only one campaign and the veterans of the 148th could be proud of this new fighting unit.
 Lt.
-Col. (now Brig.
-Gen.) Delbert Schultz took the 3rd Battalion on a special mission with a Marine raider force and hit the Japanese at Bairoko Harbor and fought their way through some of the toughest terrain in the Solomon Islands to tie up with the remainder of the 148th in the final push for the airstrip.
+Col. Delbert Schultz took the 3rd Battalion on a special mission with a Marine raider force and hit the Japanese at Bairoko Harbor and fought their way through some of the toughest terrain in the Solomon Islands to tie up with the remainder of the 148th in the final push for the airstrip.